 Licensing and copyright

-- All new source file submissions must include the Apache Software License in a comment that begins the file
+- All new source file submissions must include the Hipparchus project header in a comment that begins the file,

-- All contributions must comply with the terms of the Hipparchus Individual Contributor License Agreement (ICLA) (Open Document Format, Portable Document Format) or Corporate Contributor License Agreement (CCLA) (Open Document Format, Portable Document Format)
+- Recurring contributors must file an Hipparchus Individual Contributor License Agreement (ICLA) (Open Document Format, Portable Document Format) or Corporate Contributor License Agreement (CCLA) (Open Document Format, Portable Document Format)

 - Patches must be accompanied by a clear reference to a source, - if code has been ported from another language, clearly state the source of the original implementation.
 If the expression of a given algorithm is derivative, please note the original source (textbook, paper, etc.).

 - References to source materials covered by restrictive proprietary licenses should be avoided.
 In particular, contributions should not implement or include references to algorithms in Numerical Recipes (NR).
 Any questions about copyright or patent issues should be raised on the developers mailing list before contributing or committing code.

 Here is a list of relevant materials.
 Much of the discussion surrounding the development of this component will refer to the various sources listed below, and frequently the Javadoc for a particular class or interface will link to a definition contained in these documents.